minio/minio-js/docs/API.md

 <a name="presignedPutObject"></a>
 ### presignedPutObject(bucketName, objectName, expiry[, callback])

 Generates a presigned URL for HTTP PUT operations.
 Browsers/Mobile clients may point to this URL to upload objects directly to a bucket even if it is private.
 This presigned URL can have an associated expiration time in seconds after which the URL is no longer valid.
-The default expiry is set to 7 days.
+The default value is 7 days.

 __Parameters__